 My introduction to Ayurveda and the sister science to yoga was ultimately through the Salon Spa "Aveda".
 While waiting in the trendy spa I read their Ayurveda book and discovered my "Doshas.
-Aveda's ingredient philosophy taken from their website claims: They were a healthy, eco-friendly choice and continue to claim to be so.
+Aveda's ingredient philosophy taken from their website claims: what you put on your body should be as healthy and natural as what you put into it (http://aveda.aveda.com/aboutaveda/green_ingredients.asp on January 7th 2009).
+They were a healthy, eco-friendly choice and continue to claim to be so.

 Until I read "Ecoholic" by Adria Vasil and with increasing horror read the ingredients on the plethora of Aveda products (ridiculously expensive I might add!) gracing my bathroom.
 ACK!

 This is the ingredient list taken from Drugstore.com (since the aveda website doesn't provide a complete ingredient list and I no longer have any Aveda products...):